 "The adage is true: You only get one chance to make a first impression, especially in the digital world,” says Vicki Salemi, career expert with job-search website Monster, based in Weston, Massachusetts.

 And while some mistakes are obvious — like failing to proofread, others are less so.
-Here are eight resume mistakes you will want to avoid as you prepare to go after your next big thing.
+Here are 10 resume mistakes you will want to avoid as you prepare to go after your next big thing midcareer.

 Mistake 1: Ignoring the basics